Check out my healthy Thanksgiving recipes!

-Blackened halibut becomes crisp and blackened when the seasonings used to coat it become charred in a hot skillet.
-It’s a delicious way of preparing fish – the inside is tender and flaky while the outside is crusty and intensely seasoned.
+Blackened halibut becomes crispy and blackened when the seasonings used to coat it become charred in a hot skillet.

 - 2 tablespoons paprika